 Response

 The proposed rules are designed to apply even at furnaces that are subject to NESHAP 6S.
 At furnaces subject to both regulations, the restrictions of both regulations would apply and not just one or the other.
+The requirements under the proposed rules and NESHAP 6S are similar and compliance with both regulations should not be burdensome nor create a regulatory conflict.

 Comment: Health-based applicability